Top Architects and Designers

 About Urbano Design & Build

 With nearly 20 years of experience designing and building commercial and residential projects in San Antonio, Urban Design & Build has worked on many high-profile and lasting projects, including many of the city’s favorite restaurants.
+The firm has also been recognized for crafting some of the most intriguing architectural designs and detailed finishes on some of San Antonio’s most prestigious homes.
 The firm is led by Lori Urbano, who started the company in 2009 and has since worked on more than 50 projects.
-Urbano grew up in her father’s construction business in Laredo, Texas, where she learned about building and design before going out on her own.
+Urbano grew up in her father’s construction business in Laredo, Texas where she learned about building and design before going out on her own.
 Her first commercial job was remodeling a former Bennigan’s Restaurant, and since then she has been involved in many restaurant projects in San Antonio, including designing a bar on the River Walk and several stylish eateries for local restaurateur Andrew Goodman.